wustl-oncology/immuno_gcp_wdl_compute1/README.md

 - `--boot-disk-size=150GB`.
 Increase boot disk to 150 GB (default would be 10 GB).
 - `--boot-disk-type=pd-ssd`.
 Use SSD disk (default would HDD).

 For more options on configuration of the VM refer to: `gcloud compute instances create --help`.
+For more information on instance types and costs refer to the [vm-instance-pricing guide](https://cloud.google.com/compute/vm-instance-pricing).

 ```bash
 cd $WORKING_BASE/git/cloud-workflows/manual-workflows/